The West Cumbria Coal Mine

 Unusually, the Council decided not to take part, even though the Council Committees supported the plan.

 If you already sent an objection to the Council (thank you!), your letter will be included in the material the Inspector considers.
 He has the whole file.
 The Council documents are here https://planning.cumbria.gov.uk/Planning/Display/4/17/9007

 We have organised a series of events as part of this Campaign.
-Here are the details, along with other related events:
+Here are the latest events:

 Mass MP lobby in the week commencing 7 March

 Stand in solidarity with campaigners against the Cumbrian coal mine.

 As we wait for a decision from Michael Gove, the Secretary of State for Levelling Up, Housing and Communities, following the public inquiry, we have an important opportunity for groups and individuals to lobby their MPs to speak out in Parliament and make representations to Michael Gove to reject planning permission for the controversial mine.

 We have created an action guide to support you with this action, which includes more information about the campaign, a press release template and our social media toolkit.
 You can also sign up for a webinar on Tuesday 8 February, 7-8:30 pm, where you’ll find out more about the campaign, including hearing from local people who have been campaigning against the coal mine.